 Director and Senior Fellow at the Berkeley Institute.
 A scholar of religion, he was previously Ennis Fellow in Humanities at Villanova University, where he taught courses in philosophy, politics, and literature.
-He received his PhD from the University of Chicago after attending the University of Notre Dame.
-He is the author of Ethics with Barth (Ashgate, 2010), as well as of articles in Political Theology, The Thomist, Logos, Pro Ecclesia, Studies in Christian Ethics, Journal of Catholic Moral Theology, First Things, National Affairs, and The Weekly Standard.
+He received his PhD from the University of Chicago after receiving his M.A. from the University of Notre Dame.
+He is the author of Ethics with Barth (Ashgate, 2010), as well as of articles in Political Theology, The Thomist, Logos, Pro Ecclesia, Studies in Christian Ethics, Journal of Catholic Moral Theology, First Things, National Affairs, Public Discourse, and The Weekly Standard.
+He can be reached at email@example.com.

 Associate Professor of Philosophy